 - The voltage should increase to about 13-14.5 volts.
 Some regulators max out as high as 14.8V.

-- If the voltage fluctuates or you get a reading outside this range, it indicates that your regulator is defective.
+- Should the voltage fluctuate or present a reading outside this range, it signals that your regulator may be defective.

-Another way of telling that the voltage regulator is bad is when the lights fluctuate in brightness when you rev up the ATV.
-At levels above 14,5V, the bulbs will glow much brighter than normal until they eventually burn out completely.
+Another indication of a faulty voltage regulator is a noticeable fluctuation in the brightness of the lights when you rev up the ATV.
+At levels above 14,5V, the bulbs will glow much brighter than usual until they eventually burn out completely.

 To further test your voltage regulator, you can use the multimeter to see if the diodes inside the regulator are working correctly.
 Partzilla.com has made an excellent video demonstrating this procedure: